 Personally, years after leaving high school band practice, art and graphic design classes, my brain has somewhat switched off its neurological pathways for creativity.

 It’s probably worth mentioning, my logical human resources vocation has probably compounded this effect.
-Which is why when it comes to innovation, psychologists emphasise on “right-brain” engagement.
+This is why when it comes to innovation, psychologists emphasise “right-brain” engagement.

 This is the hemisphere of our brain that is responsible not just for creativity, but also for imagination (what if), intuition (gut feel) and exploration (new experience).
 In a world where we are increasingly filled with data and technology, there is real value in an artistic counterbalance.